By James Eliot, Markets & Finance Editor

 Q: How does BaseLib-StS2 improve mod development?

-A: The framework allows modders to share dependencies easily, which can lead to a productivity increase of over 50%, enabling faster development of more complex mods.
+A: The framework allows modders to share dependencies easily, which improves efficiency and significantly reduces overall development time.

-Q: What trends are affecting the future of gaming mods?
+Q: What trends are shaping the future of game modding?

 Recommended Tools